 More recently, the Centre for the Humanities and Medicine in the Faculty of Arts has become an important centre for medical anthropology in Hong Kong.
-Anthropologists also teach in the Faculty of Law and in Japanese Studies.
+Anthropologists also teach in the Faculty of Law, the School of English and in Japanese Studies.

 The HKU Anthropology Research Network, hosted by HKU Sociology, represents the latest stage in the development of anthropology within the University.